-For drinks and no-bake sweet and savoury recipes, use the highest quality matcha you can.
+For drinks and no-bake sweet and savoury recipes, use the best quality matcha you can.
 The lower grades of matcha are typically more appropriate for cooking and baking.
-Good-quality drinking matcha powders will give you a bright green tint; however, while cooking, this tint may turn more of a distinctly yellow/brownish.
+Good-quality drinking matcha will give you a bright green tint; however, while cooking, this tint may turn more of a distinctly yellow/brownish.

-A good rule of thumb is to buy matcha powder that is tightly sealed as well as kept from light, so look for and store containers in which matcha powder cannot be seen.
+A good rule of thumb is to buy matcha that is tightly sealed as well as kept from light, so look for and store containers in which powder cannot be seen.
 Once the seal is broken and the matcha is exposed to air, it will begin to oxidize.
 Keep it in the refrigerator to slow this process.
 Once matcha oxidizes, it will have a distinctive hay-like smell and a dull brownish-green colour.
 You shouldn’t wait longer than four to six weeks to consume for maximum freshness and best taste.

 What Are the Grade to Consider When Purchasing Matcha

-1. Ceremonial grade:
+1. Ceremonial grade matcha: